liuyu82910/search/README.md

 # search
 search keywords
 Define a search function in Python3.
-Goal is to output the keywords from a list and the sentence that contains the keywords.
+Goal is to output the keywords from a list and the sentence(s) from adele.txt that contain(s) the keywords.
 This is a user defined list, userlist=['looking','for','wanna']

 Desired output: